tlourey/tlourey.github.io/pages/vscode-settings-and-extensions.md

 `"files.eol": "\n"`: set end of line format aka CRLF or LF aka part of the Unix/Windows format (from [How to set default line endings in Visual Studio Code?](https://stackoverflow.com/questions/71240918/how-to-set-default-line-endings-in-visual-studio-code))

 > [!TIP] Check git settings
 > Git also has CRLF settings that matter, esp. if working between windows and non-windows machines. the setting is `autocrlf`.
-See [Git](git-commands.md#git-config)
+See [autocrlf in Git Commands](git-commands.md#autocrlf)

 ## Custom Keyboard Shortcuts